How donating to charity can help boost your tax return

 4 – Talk to a tax agent/accountant

-– Support a charity or cause that matters to you
+5 – Support a charity or cause that matters to you

 If you’re at a loss at which charity to choose, but want to make a donation for tax purposes, a good strategy is to think about what matters to you.

-Choosing a charity for individual donations
+Find out if a charity supports individual donations

 Individuals might wish to choose a charity that aligns with their personal values and ethics.
 Some charities might relate to your family history or challenges you’ve faced in the past.
 Tax refund time is an opportunity to support others facing similar circumstances, and help people in need overcome them.